 Soft water preserves the efficiency of water heaters.

-If you have an electric water heater, up to 30 pounds of rock-like scale can accumulate in the tank from hard water.
-The scale is a poor heat conductor.
-It can decrease the life of your heating element, because it has to work more to heat water.
+If you have an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
+The scale is a bad heat conductor.
+It can decrease the life of your heating element, because it has to work harder to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes

 Hard water minerals collect on your skin and in your hair, making it look dull.
-It can also contribute to painful razor burn.
+It can also lead to painful razor burn.

 Soft water is more efficient at rinsing soap residue, so you’ll have silkier skin and glossier hair.
-Plus, your clothes will look less faded and your dishes will look more flawless.
+Plus, your clothes will look more colorful and your dishes will look more flawless.